Measuring seed germination

 A germination test determines the percentage of seeds that are alive in any seed lot.
 The level of germination in association with seed vigor provides a very good estimate of the potential field performance.
-While the speed of germination varies slightly across varieties, seeds should absorb moisture within 2 days and produce a root and the first leaf within 4 days.
+While the speed of germination varies slightly across varieties, seeds should absorb moisture within two days and produce a root and the first leaf within four days.
 At this point, the seed is considered to have germinated.

 Why is measuring germination important?

 A germination test is often the only test a farmer can conduct on the seed to determine if it is suitable for planting.
-When seed is stored in traditional open systems, the germination rate of most rice seed begins to deteriorate rapidly after 6 months.
-Also, many varieties have a dormancy period immediately after harvest that can last for 1-2 months.
+When seed is stored in traditional open systems, the germination rate of most rice seed begins to deteriorate rapidly after six months.
+Also, many varieties have a dormancy period immediately after harvest that can last for 1−2 months.
 By knowing the germination rate, farmers can adjust their planting rates to attain the desired plant population in the field.